Position in the ranking is based on each scientist’s D-index using data compiled from Microsoft Graph

-publications for top scientists in University of Alberta is 4,000 with the
+publications for the best scientists in University of Alberta is 6,518 with the

 The University of Alberta (U of A) is a public research university in Edmonton, Alberta, Canada.
 It is one of the country’s most prestigious universities and among the leading public research-intensive higher education institutions globally.
 It maintains a reputation for excellence in various fields, including sciences, humanities, arts, business, and engineering.
 As a research university, it is home to world-renowned facilities, such as the Li Ka Shing Institute of Virology and the National Institute for Nanotechnology.
 It is also the Canadian university that has the most 3M National Teaching Fellowships.